Basis-set convergence

 • Timing scales as O(N^4) in the basis-function count for HF, so doubling the basis multiplies the cost by ~16.

-A polarised Pople sweep
+A polarized Pople sweep

-A quick “what does polarisation do?” experiment:
+A quick “what does polarization do?” experiment:

 for name in ("6-31g", "6-31g*", "6-31g**", "6-311g**"):